waldekmastykarz/ht23-365LicenseMonitor/README.md

 Either build the app from this repo, or you can just run the published app from https://365licensemonitor.app.cloudrun.io/.
 No installation is required, however you can install it as a web app, by clicking the install icon in the address bar.

 You will need to grant access to your tenant - tick the box to Consent as a global admin the first time you run it.
+Note that currently (I'm not sure why) you will also need to go into Azure AD to consent again before it will work:
+- Azure AD > Enterprise Applications > 365 License Monitor > Permissions > Grant Consent.

 If you have access to multiple tenants, it is suggested that you create a browser profile for each 365 tenant that you have access to, in order to avoid issues with being signed into the wrong account.
 Then install the app under each profile - it will only show in your list of apps once, but you can switch between tenants in the app.